Everything you needed to know about Hawaii in this travel guide

 25. Support a local Artist

-At least treat yourself to something handmade by a local artist or some artisanal food that you can take back as a souvenir and remember the person you bought this from
+At least treat yourself to something handmade by a local artist or some artisanal food that you can take back as a souvenir and remember the person you bought this from.
+You’ll find local artists at gallery co-ops, the farmers markets and a variety of outdoor venues that include artist stalls and craft/art events around the islands.

 26. Free or inexpensive entertainment